KQM-git/TCL/docs/evidence/characters/electro/kujou-sara.md

   * [Demo from below](https://www.youtube.com/watch?v=y-Vq-d-BLiU)
 * The damage hitbox of Tengu Juurai: Ambush is different from the hitbox to gain an ATK Buff. - [NZPIEFACE#8439](https://www.youtube.com/watch?v=BgB_AyLKUEc)
 * Sara generates 3 particles upon Tengu Juurai: Ambush hit.
-  * Sara does not have an ICD on particle generation. - [Wishiwashi#2548](https://imgur.com/a/pVlGncQ)
+  * Sara does not have an ICD on Particle generation. - [Wishiwashi#2548](https://imgur.com/a/pVlGncQ)
 * Sara does not lose the effects of Crowfeather Cover if swapped off. - [Soto#1629](https://i.imgur.com/NM7Xa9C.mp4)
 * Crowfeather will not stick to walls; it sticks to the closest walkable surface from the point of collision.
   * Crowfeather does not stick to walls. - [Wishiwashi#2548](https://imgur.com/a/UGHyQu1)